-The President appoints the Prime Minister, the highest executive body in Albania.
-Ministers are nominated by a presidential decree based on the Prime Minister's recommendation.
+The Prime Minister, as the highest executive body in Albania, comes from the Political Party that wins the majority in elections.
+The Prime Minister and Ministers proposed by him, have to be approved by the President through a presidential decree.
 The Parliament gives the final approval on the composition of the Government.

 The country is divided into 36 districts grouped into 12 prefectures.
 The Prefects are appointed by the Council of Ministers.
 Local elections are held every four years.
 City mayors are directly elected by voters.
 The judicial system consists of the Constitutional Court, the Supreme Court, Appeal Courts and District Courts.

-I.5 GENERAL INFORMATION
+GENERAL INFORMATION

-- Population: about 3 million; - Surface: 28,780 km2.
+Population: about 3 million;

+- Surface: 28,780 km2.
 Almost 70% of the area is mountainous, whereas the rest consists of hilly and flat lands.
-The mountains are situated in the eastern part with the highest peak 2750m (Korabi) above sea level and the flat lands are situated along the coast in the west. - Capital: Tirana is the Capital of Albania, since 1920.
+The mountains are situated in the eastern part with the highest peak 2751m (Korabi) above sea level and the flat lands are situated along the coast in the west. - Capital: Tirana is the Capital of Albania, since 1920.
 Its recent population is nearly 700.000.
 At the same time, Tirana is the main administrative and commercial centre of the country. - Borders: There are 720 km of land boundaries: Kosovo 100 km, Montenegro 187, Macedonia 151 and Greece 282 km.
 There is a coast line of 362 km. - Currency: The official currency is the Lek, easily convertible in other currencies.
-During the last years it has been quite stable at a rate about 1 USD = 100 Leks and 1 EUR = 140 Leks.
+During the last years it has been quite stable at a rate about 1 USD = 110 Leks and 1 EUR = 125 Leks.

-II.
 GENERAL GEOLOGICAL STRUCTURAL SETTING OF ALBANIA (Albanides)